VChristiaens/MINDS/README.rst

 Documentation
 -------------
-3 PDF files are available:
+3 PDF files are available in the docs folder:

 - Guidelines.pdf: provides guidelines to use the notebook, and answers to FAQ.
 - Flow_charts.pdf: provides troubleshooting tips in the form of flow charts.